matrix-org/coap-proxy/README.md

      Instead we should probably be using CoAP's OSCORE rather than creating our own thing;
      see https://tools.ietf.org/id/draft-mattsson-lwig-security-protocol-comparison-00.html
    * Security is trust-on-first-use (although theoretically could support pre-shared static certificates)
- * coap-proxy is currently optimised to run under a private network (i.e. not the internet).
+ * coap-proxy currently assumes it runs under a trusted private network (i.e. not the internet).
 This means:
+   * Signatures and checks are removed from the Matrix S2S API to save bandwidth (given the network is assumed trustworthy)
    * Minimal bandwidth depends on picking predictable compact hostnames which compress easily (e.g. synapse1, synapse2, synapse3...)
    * No work has yet been done on congestion control; the CoAP stack uses simple exponential backoff to retry connections.